Future-Proofing Authentication Against Insecure Bootstrapping for 5G Networks: Feasibility, Resiliency, and Accountability: The Proposed Future-Proof Solution

 \subsection{Instantiation of $\borg$ for 5G Network}

 This section outlines the instantiation of the $\borg$ algorithm for 5G and beyond mobile networks, providing a high-level overview while detailing each step in Figure~\ref{fig:5gprotocol}.

-\textbf{Solution Architecture.} The proposed architecture adopts a two-layer design comprising: {\em (1)} a newly introduced Core Key Generator ($\ckg$) for key generation and system initialization within the 5G core; {\em (2)} the Access and Mobility Management Function ($\amf$); {\em (3)} a set of Base Stations ($\bs$s); and {\em (4)} User Equipment ($\ue$), representing end-user devices such as smartphones, laptops, and IoT nodes.
+\textbf{Solution Architecture.} The proposed architecture adopts a two-layer design comprising: {\em (1)} a newly introduced Core Key Generator (CKG) for key generation and system initialization within the 5G core; {\em (2)} the Access and Mobility Management Function (AMF); {\em (3)} a set of Base Stations (BSs); and {\em (4)} User Equipment (UE), representing end-user devices such as smartphones, laptops, and IoT nodes.

-\textbf{Our Authentication Protocol Overview:} The $\ckg$ manages key setup for the $\amf$, which in turn handles key extraction for all $\bs$s.
+\textbf{Our Authentication Protocol Overview:} The CKG manages key setup for the AMF, which in turn handles key extraction for all BSs.
 Key extraction occurs periodically.
-Each entity is identified by an $\id$ concatenated with a secret share expiry timestamp, used as input in key extraction. $\ckg$ key pairs, valid for years, are pre-installed in the $\ue$’s USIM. $\bs$ keys default to a one-day validity, adjustable as needed.
-Due to physical exposure, $\bs$s benefit from the $(t,n)$ threshold, requiring compromise of multiple entities, making frequent updates (e.g., hourly) both effective and practical.
+Each entity is identified by an $\id$ concatenated with a secret share expiry timestamp, used as input in key extraction.
+CKG key pairs, valid for years, are pre-installed in the UE’s USIM.
+BS keys default to a one-day validity, adjustable as needed.
+Due to physical exposure, BSs benefit from the $(t,n)$ threshold, requiring compromise of multiple entities, making frequent updates (e.g., hourly) both effective and practical.
 These periods are configurable by the 5G core.